Angorichina: Blinman

-Blinman, the small township within the pastoral lease had a population, in 2016, of 35.
+Blinman, the small township within the pastoral lease had a population, in 2021, of 43.

 Angorichina Village

-This small tourist village, 12 km west of the Angorichina Station homestead, provides accommodation, a caravan park and some services.
+Angorichina Village is a small tourist village, 12 km west of the Angorichina Station homestead, which provides accommodation, a caravan park and some services.

 The site was originally established in 1927 as Angorichina Hostel by the Tubercular Soldiers Association as a sanatorium for returned servicemen of World War I.